-Alton Albany Farm is a comfortable and spacious riverside Farmhouse in a picturesque Ayrshire valley.
-It's a short walk from the pretty conservation village of Barr and on the edges of the Galloway Forest.
-The Stinchar River runs along the northern edge of the farmhouse grounds whilst the Albany Burn passes by the orchard.
+Alton Albany Farm is a comfortable and spacious riverside farmhouse in the picturesque Stinchar Valley of South Ayrshire.
+It's a short walk from the door to the pretty conservation village of Barr, on the western edge of the Galloway Forest.
+The Stinchar River runs along the northern edge of the wooded grounds whilst the Albany Burn passes by the orchard.

 A bit of peace, quiet and healthy exercise might be just what you need.
-Get away from it all for a weekend, you might even want to stay longer...
+Get away from it all for a long weekend, you might even want to stay longer...